 What is Opus 4.8

-Opus 4.8 is Anthropic’s current flagship, accessible via the API model ID claude-opus-4-8.2 It carries a 1M token context window (200k on Microsoft Foundry), supports up to 128k output tokens (up to 300k via Batch API beta header), and has a knowledge cutoff of January 2026.2
+Opus 4.8 is Anthropic’s Opus-tier flagship, accessible via the API model ID claude-opus-4-8.2 It carries a 1M token context window (200k on Microsoft Foundry), supports up to 128k output tokens (up to 300k via Batch API beta header), and has a knowledge cutoff of January 2026.2

 The model ships in two modes.
 Standard mode bills at $5 per million input tokens and $25 per million output tokens, matching Opus 4.7’s price exactly.1 Fast mode bills at $10 per million input and $50 per million output, delivers roughly 2.5x the throughput, and is according to Anthropic three times cheaper than previous fast modes for the same speed tier.1